cmagina/jetpack-l4t/README.md

 - 35.3.1
 - 35.2.1

-### Building a jetson-l4t container for a supported firmware release
+### Building a jetpack-l4t image for a supported firmware release

 ```
-./setup.sh -b -f <firmware release, i.e. 35.4.1>
+jetpack-l4t -c build -f <firmware release, i.e. 35.4.1>
 ```

-### Building a jetson-l4t container for a user provided firmware release
+### Building a jetpack-l4t image for a user provided firmware release

-Either download the Jetson Driver package or specify the URL to the Jetson Driver package that contains the `Linux_for_Tegra` directory and specify the location to the tarfile using `-d /uri/jetson_driver.tarfile`.
+Either download the JetPack Driver package or specify the URL to the JetPack Driver package that contains the `Linux_for_Tegra` directory and specify the location to the tarfile using `-d /uri/jetpack_driver.tarfile`.

 ```
-./setup.sh -b -f <firmware release, i.e. 35.4.1> -d /uri/jetson_driver.tarfile
+jetpack-l4t -c build -f <firmware release, i.e. 35.4.1> -d /uri/jetpack_driver.tarfile
 ```

-### Building a jetson-l4t container with a BSP Overlay using a supported firmware release
+### Building a jetpack-l4t image with a BSP Overlay using a supported firmware release

-Either download the BSP or specify the URL to the BSP you want to overlay ontop of the `Linux_for_Tegra` directory and specify the location to the tarfile using `-p /uri/bsp_overlay.tarfile`.
+Either download the BSP or specify the URL to the BSP you want to overlay ontop of the `Linux_for_Tegra` directory and specify the location to the tarfile using `-o /uri/bsp_overlay.tarfile`.
 This file is extracted over the `Linux_for_Tegra` directory.

 ```
-./setup.sh -b -f <firmware release, i.e. 35.4.1> -p /uri/bsp_overlay.tarfile
+jetpack-l4t -c build -f <firmware release, i.e. 35.4.1> -o /uri/bsp_overlay.tarfile
 ```

-### Building a jetson-l4t container with a BSP Overlay using a user provided firmware release
+### Building a jetpack-l4t image with a user provided root filesystem

-Combine the previous two commands:
+Either download the root filesystem package or specify the URL to the root filesystem package and specify the location to the tarfile using `-m /uri/root_filesystem.tarfile`.

 ```
-./setup.sh -b -f <firmware release, i.e. 35.4.1> -d /uri/jetson_driver.tarfile -p /uri/bsp_overlay.tarfile
+jetpack-l4t -c build -f <firmware release, i.e. 35.4.1> -m /uri/root_filesystem.tarfile
 ```

 ### Notes

+Any of the above commands can be combined as needed.

-The `-f <firmware release, i.e. 35.4.1>` argument is used as the image tag and must be specified for building or removing containers.
+The `-f <firmware release, i.e. 35.4.1>` argument will be used as the image tag if one is not specified or vise versa, the `-t <image tag>` argument will be used as the firmware release if one is not specified.

+Use the `-t <image tag>` argument to set the `jetpack-l4t` image version to something other then the firmware release.

 If you do not want to include the Sample filesystem in the `Linux_for_Tegra` directory, add the `-n` argument to your build commands.
 This will also not run the `apply_binaries.sh` script.
 If you specify a setup script using the `-s /path/to/script.sh` argument, it will be run even with the `-n` argument.

-In order to make the firmware files available to the container build, they must be copied to the container build root.
-If you want this cleaned up after the build completes, use the `-c` argument.
+The default base image for the images is Ubuntu 20.04.
+If a different version of Ubuntu is desired, one can be specified with `-i <version, i.e. 22.04>`.

-## Flashing a Jetson
+## Flashing a Jetson or IGX

-Supported Jetson boards:
+Supported Platforms:

 - agxorin
 - igxorin